-In December of 2019, the young singers—ages 7 through 19—strolled the corridors of the Sidney Kimmel Cancer Center at Jefferson Washington Township Hospital to serenade patients receiving chemotherapy and to hand out gift bags they assembled.
+In December of 2019, the young singers—ages 7 through 19—strolled the corridors of the Sidney Kimmel Cancer Center – Washington Township to serenade patients receiving chemotherapy and to hand out gift bags they assembled.
 The brightly-lit hallways and sterile infusion rooms were an all too familiar sight to Michaels; just two years earlier she was a patient there.

 Michaels was diagnosed with ovarian cancer in 2017.
 In a whirlwind few months she went from driving dozens of miles a week throughout the tri-state area to give singing lessons to fighting the battle of her life.

 In October of 2017, a three-hour surgery turned into a 12-hour procedure rife with complications.
 Yet, her doctor, Robin Wilson-Smith, DO, who specializes in gynecologic oncology, gave her good news: the cancer was in its early stages.
 It was curable.

 Yet, Michaels says the journey back to health left her weak and frail.
 What kept her going on her most difficult days was the steadfast dedication to the students, the music, and the desire to make life better for those in need.

 When traveling to give voice lessons left her exhausted, Michaels created Drop the Mic, Inc., a vocal studio in Wenonah, NJ, so that the students could come to her.
 And when the cancer treatments started to overwhelm her, she would remember the kids, the video they were making, and the music that healed.